JulioJu/ArtificialIntelligenceConnectFourGame/README.md

 * ??????

-# Artificial inteligence

-## Minimax

-Tested

-* Works well for a depth of 1, 2, 3, 4, 5 but not 7 and 8

-* When value is 9, Firefox 65 take to long time to respond (at least more than 100s)

-### Performances

-* With deep 9,
-    when the first one checker is at D1 with this AI it takes 478730.4 millisecondes, therefore 7.9788 minutes.

 # TODO (not important for the teacher)
 * We must command all exported methods and remove in `./tslint.yaml` the rule `completed-docs: false`